zkharris/Kodery/README.md

 * Create/Modify/Delete Project Boards, Lists, and Tasks
 * Invite members to Boards
 * Assign specific members to Tasks
-* Supports hierarchical management i.e. Owner & Admins
+* Support for hierarchical management i.e. Owner & Admins
 * Move Tasks to different Lists
 * Multichannel chat system for private and public group chats
 * Add network identifier to your name to add distinction